 The 2014 APPEA Oil & Gas Engineering Scholarship recipients are:

 - Tarun Zacharia, Mechanical Engineering/Commerce, University of Western Australia

 - Shahbaz Rind, Chemical Engineering, University of Western Australia

 - Alex Grufas, Chemical Engineering, Monash University

 Applications for the 2015 round of scholarships will be called in July.
 These will be promoted via Australian university scholarships centres and the APPEA website.

 KA Richards Scholarship (Postgraduate)

 The KA Richards Scholarship was established in 1989 to encourage professional development to the benefit of the industry.
 The scholarship offers a maximum of $10,000 per year and is tenable for one year for Masters study or three years for a doctoral degree full time (or an appropriate duration for part-time study).
 It cannot be renewed or extended.

 The KA Richards Scholarship was awarded in 2012 to Adam Bailey from the University of Adelaide.

-Nominations for the KA Richards Scholarship will not be called again until 2015.
+Nominations for the KA Richards Scholarship will be called again in July 2015.